jamesherriott1/Starkey-Martial-Arts/README.md

 Added the rest of the css for the homepage apart form the modal and the navigation menu.
 Tested the css and the html and found no errors but the layout of the 3 classes divs arent going horizontally across the sreen and are stacked vertically down the left side.

 ### timetable.html styling

 Adeed the css for the timetable and tested the code for css and html.
 No errors but a warning about the section not having a header, so I changed the section to a div and retested the code and it was resolved.
 I did the same with the other sectons and the message disappeared when I retested the code.

+### contact.html styling

+Added the block of css for the contact form and tested the code.
+No errors were found and the form looks exactly how I wanted it to.